 We first evaluate our proposed algorithms in TPSP through simulations.
 While the algorithms are general, we adopt the parameters of the sensors in our simulations similar to the Imote2 [Crossbow Technology 2007].
-We use real data sets collected by the SHM system on the GNTVT, a high-rise infrastructure monitoring project of Hong Kong PolyU1 [Ni et al. 2009].
+We use real datasets collected by the SHM system on the GNTVT, a high-rise infrastructure monitoring project of Hong Kong PolyU (see Footnote 1 in Section 1) [Ni et al. 2009].
 Our objective is to observe the performance in different metrics: placement quality (E_j) , network lifetime (T), communications cost (C.cost), fault tolerance, and mode shape (Φ) identification.

-We consider (N =) 110 sensors (including 12 HNs, 80 LNs, and 18 RNs) for the simulations.
-The algorithms in TPSP are mainly designed to deploy a heterogeneous WSN (with an intention to have a high quality and long-term structural monitoring).
+We consider (N=) 110 sensors (including 12 HNs, 80 LNs, and 18 RNs) for the simulations.
+The algorithms in TPSP are mainly designed to deploy a heterogeneous WSN (with an intention to have a high-quality and long-term structural monitoring).
 However, we also evaluate the algorithms in a homogeneous WSN placement and compare the network performance results with the results achieved under the heterogeneous WSN.
 In the homogeneous WSN, all of the sensor nodes have the same capabilities.
 We define the sensor capability in terms of the amount of energy and the transmission range.
 In the heterogeneous WSN, the HNs are given double the amount of energy and communication range of LNs.

-In the simulations, all geometric properties in the data sets are exactly adopted without further approximation.
+In the simulations, all geometric properties in the datasets are exactly adopted without further approximation.
 At the initial setup, a mode shape computed by each node is stored locally as a reference mode shape.
-Since a node is required to provide its location quality indicator by using the mathematical model shown on Appendix C, we enable the node to compute and set the reference mode shape through the same model.
+Since a node is required to provide its location-quality indicator by using the mathematical model shown in Appendix C, we enable the node to compute and set the reference mode shape through the same model.
 Then, we implement all of the algorithms, including EIM, using the MATLAB toolbox.
 GNTVT has a total height of 610m, including a 450m main tower.
-We set the simulation environment to $450m \times 50m$.
+We set the simulation environment to $450 \, \mathrm{m} \times 50 \, \mathrm{m}$.